naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 You can now access it from any computer on your network (assuming there are no firewall settings blocking this) by going to http://ip_addr:5000 - substitute `ip_addr` for the IP address for your pi.
 Hostname will also work in some instances depending on your network setup.

+Details on the Flask app will be posted later.

 ## Initialize Cron jobs

 You can initialize some Cron Jobs that are put in place.
 Before proceeding, edit the `initCron.py` folder and edit the two instances of the directory called `uptime` on line 17 to whatever you called your repository.